AFM-analysis/nanite/docs/index.rst

 .. _index:

-Nanite is a Python library for loading, fitting, and rating AFM force-indentation data.
+Nanite is a Python library for loading, fitting, and rating AFM force-distance data of cells and tissues.
 This is the documentation of nanite version |release|.

 Documentation